konelav/writeups/GoogleCTF2019-BQ/Day1.Satellite.md

 In archive we have two files - `README.pdf` and `init_sat`.
 The curse of my is an abscence of habit to really truly read README files before taking any further actions.
-To be precise, I read the file, but did not look on picture.
+To be precise, I have read the file, but did not look on picture.
 Though it is not very important.

 Ok, let's run `init_sat`.
 It requests some *satellite name*...
 How can we know it?
-Well, the easy path is to carefully read README.pdf and realize that there is sign on the satellite's photo.
+Well, the easy path is to carefully read README.pdf and to realize that there is sign on the satellite's photo.
 But for me it is very hard path because of said above.
 So disasming gives the answer either.